Frontman posts about

 By Danni Friedland on March 25, 2026

-AI Coding Tools That Work on Existing Codebases (2026)
+AI Coding Tools for Existing Codebases

 By Danni Friedland on March 23, 2026

-What Are Framework-Aware AI Coding Tools?
+What Are Browser-Aware AI Coding Tools?

 By Danni Friedland on March 17, 2026

-Best Open-Source AI Coding Tools in 2026 — 12 Tools Tested and Compared
+Best Open-Source AI Coding Tools in 2026

 By Danni Friedland on March 3, 2026

 CLI agents, IDE extensions, browser tools, and BYOK options — we tested 12 open-source AI coding tools and ranked them with honest tradeoffs.
-Updated April 2026.Multi-Select: Fix Design Drift Across Your Entire App at Once
+Updated April 2026.Fix Design Drift With Multi-Select

 By Danni Friedland on February 27, 2026